Philipwur/MSc-Thesis/README.md

 W4
 - send flynn a version of the paragraph (why our size was limit)
 - Rewrote FCC and BCC point gen in 3D-3D
+- got results for FCC and BCC 27

 ## Notes